nishaaanth2/Daily-Collaborative-Commit-Generator/README.md

 # Daily Collaborative Commit Generator
 The Daily Collaborative Commit Generator is a program designed to encourage collaboration on Github by generating a steady stream of commits that showcase the progress being made on a project.
-This program updates the "namesake.txt" file with random commits each day, ranging from 1 to 6.
+This program updates the `namesake.txt` file with random commits each day, ranging from 1 to 6.

 ## How it Works
 This program automates the commit process, allowing team members to easily track their contributions and stay engaged with the project's development.
 By generating a consistent flow of commits, the Daily Collaborative Commit Generator helps to streamline the collaboration process and create a more productive and efficient workflow.